Reebok and Allen Iverson covering college application fees for rising seniors at Bethel High in Hampton, Iverson’s alma mater

 During an assembly, Reebok announced each student in the class of 2021 will have their college application fees covered.

-The other perk of attending former NBA superstar Allen Iverson’s alma mater in Hampton: the rising seniors will also get a pair of sneakers from AI’s new “Origins” pack, which launched Wednesday.
+The other perk of attending former NBA superstar Allen Iverson’s alma mater in Hampton: the rising seniors will also get a new pair of Reebok sneakers.
+Select students will receive a pair from AI’s new “Origins” pack, which launched Wednesday.

 The pack brings back Reebok’s classic Answer V and Question Mid shoes.